OzanBtw/midas-tax-calc/README.md

 ## FAQ

 ### How does the app calculate tax?
 The app uses the **FIFO (First-In, First-Out)** method to match buy and sell orders and calculate capital gains.
+Fees from the transactions are included in the calculation.

 ### Does it include dividends or foreign income?
 No — the current version only calculates taxes based on capital gains from **stock transactions**.